Quiet-Clicking-Sounds/Mead_Making_Adventures/Recipe List/#4 Orange and Chilli.md

         - Done 2024-06-23
 - feed #2
     - Fermaid O: 3 grams day 3
+      - Done 2024-06-27
+      - a small reaction, I think this is going to be a slower brew, possibly due to the chilli?
 - feed #3
     - Fermaid O: 3 grams at addition of Honey - at or below 1.050 grav